 The Centers for Disease Control and Prevention reports that one in three adults in the United States doesn't get enough sleep.
 Yet quality sleep is not just a luxury; it's an essential part of a healthy lifestyle.

-Quality sleep profoundly affects physical and mental well-being.
+Quality sleep has a profound impact on both physical and mental well-being.
 It plays a crucial role in processing information received during the day, strengthening the immune system, and maintaining metabolic and emotional balance.

 When you don't get enough rest, your concentration, mood, and memory suffer, negatively affecting your performance at work or school.